-The Registrar's right of appearance in appeals
+The Registrar's role in appeals

-The Registrar must be served with the notice of motion and grounds of appeal, whether he is named as a party to the appeal or not (O55 r4(1)).
+The Registrar must be served with the notice of motion and grounds of appeal, whether he is named as a party to the appeal or not (O100 r2(3)).
 In any appeal under the Ordinance, the Registrar is entitled to appear and be heard in the proceedings in support of his decision or order, either of his own motion or if so directed by the Court (section 84(3)).